ShoesForClues/eztask/README.md

   --[[
   NOTE: Invoking the signal will create a new thread each time.
 This may add overhead.
-If you do not wish create a thread, pass a boolean as a second argument when attachingto the callback.
+If you do not wish create a thread, pass a boolean as a second argument when attaching to the callback.
   ]]
   local render_callback=render:attach(function()
     thread.lib.dosomething()